Kaarma-Kirikuküla: Kaarma ring fort

 Kaarma ring fort is located about a hundred meters from the church.
 It was first mentioned in the Early Livonian Rhymed Chronicle as a main Oeselian stronghold during the 1260-1261 rebellion.
 It was captured, after a bloody battle, by the combined forces of the Livonian Order, the Bishopric of Dorpat, the Bishopric of Ösel–Wiek, and Danish troops in 1261.
-Currently visible are a depression at the original location of the well, and the locations of the fort's gates at north-western and north-eastern corners of the wall.
+Currently visible are a depression at the original location of the well, and the locations of the fort's gates at the north-western and north-eastern corners of the wall.
 Jean Baptiste Holzmayer did some excavating at the fort's location in 1860, but overall there has been very little archaeological exploration.